edbkei/dissertation/README.md

 The executable file do.py has the following syntax: ./do.py arg1 arg2 arg3.

 ./do.py h.
 This command displays help with all parameter combinations.\
 ./do.py c arg2.
-This command (c)reate new asset containing in file pointed by arg2.
-It runs interface CreateAsset\
+This command (c)reates new asset containing in file pointed by arg2.
+It runs interface CreateAsset.\

-token_create.py that uses Node.js script tokenapp.js interface CreateAsset\
-token_read.py that uses Node.js script tokenapp.js interface ReadAsset\
-token_update.py that uses Node.js script tokenapp.js interface UpdateAsset\
-token_delete.py that uses Node.js script tokenapp.js interface DeleteAsset\
-token_transfer.py that uses Node.js script tokenapp.js interface TransferAsset\
-token_readall.py that uses Node.js script tokenapp.js interface GetAllAssets\
-token_exists.py that uses Node.js script tokenapp.js interface AssetExists

-To execute: python3 token_tasks
+./do.py r arg2.
+This command (r)eads the asset pointed by arg2.
+It runs interface ReadAsset.\
+./do.py u arg2.
+This command (u)pdates the asset pointed by file in arg2.
+It runs interface UpdateAsset.\
+./do.py d arg2.
+This command (d)eletes the asset pointed by arg2.
+It runs interface DeleteAsset.\
+./do.py e arg2.
+This command checks if asset pointed by arg2 (e)xists.
+It runs interface AssetExists.\
+./do.py a.
+This command reads all assets existing in the ledger.
+It runs interface GetAllAssets.\
+./do.py t arg2 arg3.
+This command (t)ransfer asset pointed by arg2 to new owner pointed by arg3.
+It runs interface TransferAsset.

 #### 3.3.2 Hyperledger Caliper